 1.3 The information provided by this guide is found in the following sections:

-1.3 The values stated in SI units are to be regarded as standard.
-No other units of measurement are included in this standard.
+1.4 The values stated in SI units are to be regarded as standard.
+Any non-SI units of measurement shown in parentheses are for information only.

-1.4 This standard does not purport to address all of the safety concerns, if any, associated with its use.
-It is the responsibility of the user of this standard to establish appropriate safety and health practices and determine the applicability of regulatory limitations prior to use.
+1.5 This standard does not purport to address all of the safety concerns, if any, associated with its use.
+It is the responsibility of the user of this standard to establish appropriate safety, health, and environmental practices and determine the applicability of regulatory limitations prior to use.

 2. Referenced Documents (purchase separately) The documents listed below are referenced within the subject standard but are not provided as part of the standard.

 C1009 Guide for Establishing and Maintaining a Quality Assurance Program for Analytical Laboratories Within the Nuclear Industry